 A dystopian world inspired by zombie filled horror movies as written by the humorous nonfiction guide, The Zombie Survival Guide.
 Rich with detail, with subtle dark humor, this “historical account” of the zombie apocalypse is engaging.
 Similar in form to a collection of short stories, the action follows multiple characters.

 Y the Last Man by Brian K Vaughan

 Mr. Vaughan is known for his fast-paced stories, engaging dialog, well-crafted characters, and subtle consideration of social issues.
 His graphic novel series Y the Last Man follows Yorick Brown, the only man to survive an apocalypse and his adventures in a world populated entirely by women.
-Start with Unmanned or the Deluxe edition Vol 1, and be warned that this series contains graphic depictions of violence and sexuality.
+Start with Unmanned, and be warned that this series contains graphic depictions of violence and sexuality.

 The Passage by Justin Cronin

 The Passage is the story of a band of survivors, the last humans uninfected by terrible plague developed by the government that turns the infected into vampire-like creatures.
 Bleak, suspenseful, and character-driven, with subtle homages to the work of Stephen King, this gory tale of survival in the face of unspeakable horror has appeal for those who don't typically pick up a horror novel.